ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

  "build": " npm run clean && webpack --config webpack.prod.js"
 ```

 Starts a live reloading development  server at localhost:9000.
-Hot module reloading is enabled for changes in any .css/.sass/.scss file. **Both the development and production configs both produce identical file structures in the dist directory, but the output files for development  are not written to disk, they are serverd from memory for better speed**.
-This is why the dist directory appears empty when in the developement environment.
+Hot module reloading is enabled for changes in any .css/.sass/.scss file. **Both the development and production configs both produce identical file structures in the dist directory, but the output files for development  are not written to disk, they are served from memory for better speed**.
+This is why the dist directory appears empty when in the development environment.
 To stop the server press CTRL+C on Windows or CMD+C on Macs.

 ```